Data-Driven Merton's Strategies via Policy Randomization: Motivation of Formulation

 \section{Motivation of Formulation \eqref{controlled_system}}

-We explain the exploratory formulation \eqref{controlled_system} by starting with a discrete-time setting for easy understanding.
+We explain the exploratory formulation \eqref{controlled_system} by starting with a discrete-time setting for ease of understanding.
 Divide the whole time interval $[0,T]$ into small intervals of size $\Delta t$.
 Let $R_t:=\log W_t$ be the wealth log-return.
 Given an action $a \in \mathbb R$, the instantaneous change of the log return process in the interval $[t,t+\Delta t]$ is

 Now, we assume that the agent takes action randomly according to a policy distribution $\pi_t$ that is independent of the underlying Brownian motions in the market.
 Focusing on the first and second moments of the randomized policy, we replace $a$ with $e_t+v_t\varepsilon_t$, where $\varepsilon_t$ is a random variable with zero mean and unit variance independent of $B_t$ and $\tilde{B}_t$,